giovannizuniga/04-prj-water-game-concept/README.md

 	- The player’s truck appears at the starting position.
 	- One water drop and one pollutant are placed randomly on the canvas.
 	- The score is set to zero, and the jerry can trail is empty.
+	- The player can choose game difficulty at the start screen (modes change the way points are tracked)

 2. Player Actions:
 	- The player uses arrow keys to move the truck up, down, left, or right.
 	- The truck moves in the chosen direction at a set speed.
+	- Directional buttons appear on smaller displays to allow for gameplay on mobile/tablets without keyboards
 	- The player can click the “Restart” button to reset the game.

 3. Game Logic: